ned14/pcpp/README.rst

 ----------------------
 - Now supports character literals in expressions.
 Thanks to untaugh for the pull request adding this.
+- Stopped the default collapsing of whitespace in output, and made it optional via a new command line option ``--compress``.

 v1.1 (19th June 2018):
 ----------------------